 2. Think Outside the Classroom

-4) Uncover Transferable Leadership Skills And Accomplishments
+3 Uncover Transferable Leadership Skills And Accomplishments

-• Communicating ideas to others via different mediums
+- Communicating ideas to others via different mediums

-• Working with individuals on a one-on-one basis, as well as in a large group
+- Working with individuals on a one-on-one basis, as well as in a large group

-• Setting goals that you and others should aim to reach
+- Setting goals that you and others should aim to reach

-• Evaluating others on their performance and behavior, and offering constructive feedback promptly
+- Evaluating others on their performance and behavior and offering constructive feedback promptly

 These qualities are not exclusive to the classroom but would work perfectly in an administrator role.

-For instance, if you led a seminar in your office, do not just state it, explain it: “Organized and conducted a workshop for 30 staff members detailing new sales goals and initiatives.
+For instance, if you led a seminar in your office, do not just state it; explain it: “Organized and conducted a workshop for 30 staff members detailing new sales goals and initiatives.
 Conducted a question and answer session, and encouraged open brainstorming among the employees.”

-Highlight achievements like this in your resume and cover letter.
-Even if you think your day-to-day tasks are not relevant, examine them carefully and identify components that would transfer to the classroom environment.
+Highlight achievements like this when writing your resume and cover letter.
+Even if you think your day-to-day tasks are irrelevant, sift through them and identify components that would transfer to the classroom environment.

 The qualities and skills you discovered will be needed when it comes time for the school administrator interview.
 When the interviewer asks, “Why do you think you would make an excellent school principal?” you will be able to answer quickly with a list of related educational leadership skills.

-3. Get Involved In Relevant Community Work
+4. Get Involved In Relevant Community Work

 Not only is volunteering a reward in itself, but it is also something you can add to your resume.
-Participating in community activities shows potential employers that you are committed, hardworking, and an active team player within the local population.
+Participating in community activities shows potential employers that you are committed, hardworking, and an active team player in the local population.
 Furthermore, as a career changer, highlighting your relevant volunteer experience is an excellent method for demonstrating applicable skills and hands-on experience, especially if you have minimal formal leadership or mentoring expertise.

-4. Read and Research
+5. Read and Research

-To be considered as a leader in a school community, you need to show that you have done your homework and are well-versed in all the latest teaching methods and issues affecting the present education system.
+To be considered a leader in a school community, you must show that you have done your homework and are well-versed in all the latest teaching methods and issues affecting the present education system.
 A hiring committee will want to know what you can bring to a school, so it’s a great idea to research some innovative strategies and programs.
 You can review many career change articles here.

-5. Spread the Word Via Job Search Networking
+6. Spread the Word Via Job Search Networking

-6. Enlist the Professionals
+Bonus.
+Enlist the Professionals